spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-spryker-with-mysql.md

   - /v1/docs/en/ht-setup-spryker-with-mysql
 ---

-Spryker supports MySQL database.
-To install it with this database, follow these instructions to adjust the configuration.
+Spryker supports connecting to the MySQL database.
+To install a demo shop with this database, follow the instructions to adjust the configuration.

 ## MySQL version

 Currently Spryker works only with MySQL version 5.7 or higher.

-##  Adjusting Spryker to run with MySQL
+## Adjust Spryker to run with MySQL

 To run the Spryker Demoshop with MySQL, adjust some parts in our configs: